-In Section 7, we use our model to perform counterfactuals which show how labor market power interacts with product market power to shape the outcomes and behavior of workers and firms in the American construction industry.
-We first show theoretically, in Section 7.1, that the consequences of increased market power in one market are attenuated by the existence of market power in the other market.
-Next, in Section 7.2, we use the estimated model to quantify the importance of interactions between market power in the two markets.
+In Section 7, we use our model to perform comparative statics which show how labor market power interacts with product market power to shape the outcomes and behavior of workers and firms in the American construction industry.
+We first show theoretically, in Section 7.1, how increased market power in one market is attenuated by the existence of market power in the other market.
+Next, in Section 7.2, we simulate counterfactual outcomes from the estimated model to quantify the importance of interactions between market power in the two markets.
 When the labor supply elasticity of a given firm is reduced by half, we find that the firm employs 12 percent fewer workers and decreases wages by 6 percent.
-By comparison, if the firm did not have price-setting power in the product market, we find that it would employ 22 percent fewer workers and decreases wages by 11 percent.
-These counterfactuals illustrate how analyses of imperfect competition that focuses on either the labor market or the product market in isolation may result in a limited or misleading picture of the total rents earned by firms and workers and of the consequences of market power for employment, wages, output, and prices.
+By comparison, if the firm did not have price-setting power in the product market, we find that it would employ 22 percent fewer workers and decrease wages by 11 percent.
+These analyses highlight how studies of imperfect competition that focus on either the labor market or the product market in isolation may result in a limited or misleading picture of the total rents earned by firms and workers and of the consequences of market power for employment, wages, output, and prices.

-Our paper is primarily related to a large literature on imperfect competition, rents, and inequality in the labor market, reviewed by Manning (2011), Card et al. (2018), and Lamadon et al. (2021).
-Much of this existing work is trying to measure imperfect competition in the entire labor market, paying little attention to the large heterogeneity in technology and market structure across industries.
+Our paper is primarily related to a large literature on imperfect competition, rents, and inequality in the labor market, reviewed by Manning (2011), Card et al. (2018), Card (2022), and Lamadon et al. (2022), but differs in several important ways.
+First, our paper differs from much of the existing literature in that we fully specify the equilibrium model and identify and estimate the model parameters.
+This allows us to not only measure the current size and share of the rents earned by firms and workers, but also to understand the underlying mechanisms and to quantify how the rents and rent sharing would change if market power changed.
+A second important difference from the literature is that we account for product market power, emphasizing how incentives of firms to mark down wages and reduce employment due to wage-setting power depend on whether, and the degree to which, they have price-setting power.
+Third, much of this existing work is trying to measure imperfect competition in the entire labor market, paying little attention to the large heterogeneity in technology and market structure across industries.
 In contrast, we focus on the construction industry, paying closer attention to the structure and the functioning of the relevant markets.
-For example, many construction firms participate simultaneously in the private market, where output and prices are endogenously chosen by firms, and in government projects, which are procured through auctions where firms choose how much to bid but not how much to produce.
-This institutional feature is essential for our identification arguments, for understanding and modeling the behavior of firms in the construction industry, and for accurately predicting the profits the firms make if they win a procurement auction.
+We leverage institutional features of the construction industry for our identification arguments, for understanding and modeling the behavior of firms, and for accurately predicting the profits the firms make if they win a procurement auction.

-&lt;sup>2Notable exceptions include Azar et al. (2021) and Lamadon et al. (2021).
+&lt;sup>3Notable exceptions include Azar et al. (2021) and Lamadon et al. (2022).
 They study imperfect competition in the entire US labor market, but account for imperfect substitutability across markets using a nested-logit structure on preferences.
+See the discussion by Card (2022).